Germany country brief

 Bilateral economic and trade relationship

 Bilateral trade links between Australia and Germany are substantial but heavily in Germany's favour.
-Overall, Germany was Australia's eleventh-largest merchandise trading partner in 2011-12.
-Total two-way merchandise trade was valued at over A$13 billion, of which A$11 billion were imports from Germany.
+Overall, Germany was Australia's eleventh-largest merchandise trading partner in 2012.
+Total two-way merchandise trade was valued at over $13 billion, of which $11 billion were imports from Germany.
 Germany is ranked Australia's fifth-largest source of merchandise imports (mainly cars) and is the largest source of imports from Europe.
-However, Germany is only ranked as Australia's 15th-largest merchandise export market.
-Australia's merchandise exports to Germany in 2011-12 were valued at A$2.1 billion.
-Major Australian exports were gold coin and legal tender coin A$371 million and precious metals ores A$226 million.
+However, Germany is only ranked as Australia's 17th-largest merchandise export market.
+Australia's merchandise exports to Germany in 2012 were valued at $2 billion.
+Major Australian exports were gold coin and legal tender coin $336 million and precious metals ores A$256 million.

-Two-way trade in services between Australia and Germany was valued at A$2.4 billion in 2011-12.
+Two-way trade in services between Australia and Germany was valued at $2.5 billion in 2012.

-In 2011-12 German investment in Australia totalled over A$22 billion, A$14.3 billion of which was foreign direct investment (FDI).
-Australia’s investment in Germany in the same period was valued at A$36 billion, of which A$7.4 billion was FDI.
+In 2012 German investment in Australia totaled $18.5 billion, $13.6 billion of which was foreign direct investment (FDI).
+Australia’s investment in Germany in the same period was valued at A$48.9 billion.
 Germany is one of the top 10 of sources of FDI into Australia according to ABS data over the last 10 years.
 Australia has attracted over 650 German-owned businesses, including 340 German subsidiary companies employing more than 100,000 people across automotive and advanced manufacturing (Bosch, Hella, Continental, ZF, Fuchs, Carl Zeiss), ICT (SAP Research, Software AG, Siemens, IMC), pharmaceuticals/chemicals (Boehringer Ingelheim, Bayer, BASF, Evonik, Fresenius Medical Care), logistics and transport (Schenker, Rhomberg Rail, DHL), clean technologies (Remondis) and banking/insurance (Deutsche Bank, Munich RE, Commerzbank, Allianz) and clean energy (Repower, Conergy, Q-cells, Degerenergie).

 Australian trade and investment strategies